 Before you can begin your practical work experience, you must pass “Professional Ethics: The AICPA’s Comprehensive Course,” which is available for home study.
-You must receive a score of at least 90 percent on this ethics test.
-When you apply for your license, you must attach a copy of the completion certificate to the application.
+You must receive a score of at least 90 percent on this ethics exam.
+When you apply for your license, you must attach a copy of the completion of the ethics exam to the application.

-Once you have passed the CPA exam, you can begin the experience portion necessary to qualify for licensure.
+Once you have passed the CPA Exam, you can begin the experience portion necessary to qualify for licensure.
 In South Carolina, you can gain experience in one of two ways.
 You must undergo 2,000 hours of experience over the course of one year working in private industry, academia or public accounting.
 While you may work fulltime or parttime, you cannot work in accounting for more than 40 hours per week.
-All your experience requires licensed CPA supervision.
+All your experience requires licensed Certified Public Accountant supervision.